sarry7045/sarry7045/README.md

 ## 🧑‍💻 About Me

-🔭 Software Engineer with 5 years of professional experience in developing scalable web applications and backend services.
-Specialized in JavaScript with TypeScript, Python, React.js, Next.js, FastAPI, Node.js and Snowflake with hands-on experience in AWS, SQL and emerging technologies such as Generative AI.
+🔭 Software Engineer with 5+ years of professional experience in developing scalable web applications and backend services.
+Specialized in JavaScript with TypeScript, Python, React.js, Next.js, FastAPI, Node.js, Bedrock and Snowflake with hands-on experience in AWS, SQL and emerging technologies such as Generative AI.
 Driven by continuous learning and collaboration to foster innovation..

 🌐 My Portfolio: [suraj.techboy.in](https://suraj.techboy.in/)